Snapshots of Food Industry News

 Elanpro, a leading refrigeration company, has launched Hot Wonder made by Italian firm SPM.
-Hot Wonder is hot dispenser of chocolates and beverages like coffee, hot milk, soup and tea.
+Hot Wonder is the hot dispenser of chocolates and beverages like coffee, hot milk, soup, and tea.
 The machine is ideal for bars, cafes, cafeterias, dessert bars and ice-cream shops.
-Hot Winder has a five litre, removable, transparent bowl that makes it easy to clean.
+Hot Winder has a five liter, removable, a transparent bowl that makes it easy to clean.
 Since it is equipped with a polysulfone mixing system, it prevents raw materials from getting deposited at the bottom.
 The double thermostat keeps the temperature steady throughout the day.
 The product is being launched keeping in mind the coffee service sector.

 SPM is well-known for their ability to make a cup of hot chocolate for decades.
 This dispenser is user-friendly and can produce 12 cups of hot coffee.
 Hot wonder costs Rs.35, 000 at the entry level.
 An elanpro range of beverage dispensers from SPM are sturdy and have solid steel frames and bases that provide proper support.
 The company also has plans to introduce other SPM products which they will market, sell and provide after-sale service and support through their existing network once the association progresses.